Zhiyuan-Amos/design-report/report.md

 ---

-Subsystems 2 to 4 will support the following functionalities:
+Subsystems 2 to 4 will support the following functionalities with the following parameters:

 1. Registration
     1. National Registration Identification Card (NRIC)